cryptomator/cryptomator.github.io/_securityArchitecture/030_en_nameEncryption.md

 ---
 <p class="lead">Before we deal with the actual file contents, filenames get encrypted.</p>

 Cryptomator uses AES-SIV to encrypt file as well as directory names.
-Additionally to the name a unique directory ID of its parent directory is passed as associated data.
+Additionally to the name, a unique directory ID of its parent directory is passed as associated data.

 <pre>
 cipheredName := base32(aesSiv(cleartextName, parentDirId, encryptionMasterKey, macMasterKey))